The “ancestral voice” of Mama Graves is AI, but does that ruin the message?

 Carrasco actually released a video (on TikTok, not Instagram) following a response from Mama Graves, stating that his Instagram Reel was “inaccurate” because Mama Graves is a real person.

-People responded saying they’d been “duped” and that the poetic wisdom of the videos must therefore be false, not because the persona is AI-generated, but because Carrasco said so with seemingly no evidentiary support.
+Users raged in the comments, saying they’d been “duped” and that the poetic wisdom of the videos must therefore be false, not because the persona is AI-generated.

 Cybernews has reached out to the people behind Mama Graves for comment.